dengpeng/gram/README.md

-# Generic Mock API Server
+# GRAMS: A Generic REST-API Mock Server

 ## Description

-This is a simple web server which enables defining of flexible API end points using a RESTful interface at `/config` or using an integrated web app (WIP).
+GRAMS is a simple web server which enables defining of mock API end points flexibly using a RESTful interface at `/config` or using an integrated web app (WIP).

-The defined API end points will be accessible at the same server under the sub-path `/mock/`.
+The defined mock API end points can be accessed at the same server under the sub-path `/mock/`.

 The server does not have backend persistence (yet), which means all configurations get lost upon server shutdown.
-However the server supports loading data from a configuration file (in JSON format) during start-up.
-The file can be specified using command line parameter `--data`, or simply be named "`config.json`" and put together with the server jar file.
+However the server supports loading data from a JSON configuration file during start-up.
+The file can be specified using command line parameter `--data`, or simply be named "`data.json`" and put together with the server jar file.

 ## End Point Definition